SOLIS MARINE GROUP LLP

 15. DATA PROTECTION

-- 16.1 Solis may store electronically or otherwise and use information obtained and documents created or amended by Solis or other parties (such as subcontractors) for know-how, marketing and other purposes in connection with Solis’ business, complying at all times with Solis’ duties of confidentiality.
+16.1 Solis may store electronically or otherwise and use information obtained and documents or samples created or amended by Solis or other parties (such as subcontractors) for know-how, marketing and other purposes in connection with Solis’ business, complying at all times with Solis’ duties of confidentiality.